aws-samples/amazon-lookout-for-metrics-samples/next_steps/readable_alerts_rich/README.md

 You have successfully deployed the solution!
 There are 2 steps remaining:

 1. Validating sender / receiver email addresses in SES.
-1. Integrating the Lambda function as an Alert in Lookout for Metrics
+1. Creating an Alert under the detector, and associate the Lambda function with it.

-### Validating email addresses in SES
+### Validating Email Addresses in SES

 SES requires you to validate email addresses (both sender address and receiver address) you specified.